-However, sooner or later you'll notice subtle differences and contexts in which one can be used, but not the other.
-Let's have a closer look.👇👇👇
+However, at some point you'll notice subtle differences and contexts in which one can be used, but not the other.
+What exactly is this difference?

 In these example sentences, "aber" & "doch" are used as conjunctions.
 When they're used as conjunctions, you can always swap them out.